Ishikawa Goemon: Biography

-In kabuki drama
+In drama

 Ishikawa Goemon is the subject of many classic kabuki plays.
 The only one still in performance today is Kinmon Gosan no Kiri (The Golden Gate and the Paulownia Crest), a five-act play written by Namiki Gohei in 1778.
 The most famous act is "Sanmon Gosan no Kiri" ("The Temple Gate and the Paulownia Crest") in which Goemon is first seen sitting on top of the Sanmon gate at Nanzen-ji.
 He is smoking an oversized silver pipe called a kiseru and exclaims "The spring view is worth a thousand gold pieces, or so they say, but 'this too little, too little.
 These eyes of Goemon rate it worth ten thousand!".
 Goemon soon learns that his father, a Chinese man named Sō Sokei, was killed by Mashiba Hisayoshi (a popular kabuki alias for Hideyoshi) and he sets off to avenge his father's death.
 He also appears in some versions of the famous Tale of the Forty-Seven Rōnin.
 In 1992, Goemon appeared in the kabuki series of Japanese postage stamps.